 Load profiles

 The load profile is the main issue here.
-Buying groups should really only be set up with businesses that use power in an identical way.
+Buying groups should only be set up with businesses that use power in a similar way.

-For example, a pub buying group will be a set of businesses that use power similarly.
+For example, a pub buying group would be a set of businesses that use their power similarly.

 Why?
-Retailers base price on the load profile (the time of use, peak & off-peak), because the cost of electricity in a given day changes drastically.
+Because retailers base prices on the load profile (the time of use, peak & off-peak) and the cost of electricity in a given day changes drastically.

-Power is cheap when the sun shines, but it skyrockets around 5pm-8pm.
+Power is cheap when the sun shines, but it skyrockets from around 5 pm to 8 pm.
 This phenomenon is known as the Duck Curve.

-The result is that the plastic manufacturers would be provided with more expensive rates in comparison to if they had just gone to get quotes as an individual business.
+The result is that the plastic manufacturers would be provided with more expensive rates compared to if they had just gone to get quotes as individual businesses.

-Avoid buying groups that include a variety of different businesses, they will most likely not be a buying group.
+Avoid buying groups that include a variety of businesses; they will most likely not be a buying group.

 Short validity periods

-In the commercial and industrial market, retailers provide quotes to a business that are subject to very short validity periods, typically 2-5 days.
+In the commercial and industrial market, retailers provide quotes to businesses that are subject to very short validity periods, typically 2-5 days.

-Leading Edge would receive the offers on one day and would finalise our proposal the following day.
+Leading Edge would receive the offers in one day and we would finalise our proposal the following day.

 A report is then issued to the business which needs to review and sign quickly.

-For a buying group, all businesses would need to sign within the time frame, or a pre-agreement may be made ensuring that the offer stands as long as 80% of businesses sign up.
+For a buying group, all businesses would need to sign within the given time frame, or a pre-agreement may be made that ensures the offer stands as long as 80% of the businesses sign up.

-One of the difficulties of buying groups is getting all businesses engaged and ready to sign.
+One of the difficulties of buying groups is getting all the businesses engaged and ready to sign.

 If you join a buying group, be engaged and reserve time to attend to the proposed offer.
-If you don’t, you will let down every other business that is participating.
+If you don’t, you’ll be letting all the other participating businesses down.

 A buying group helps reduce that retail margin.
 For example, a buying group goes to market: